144bharat/FocusFive/README.md

 Contributions are welcome!
 If you have ideas for new features or enhancements, feel free to open an issue or submit a pull request.

 ---

-## **License**

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to tailor the text and structure further to suit your preferences or add your repository-specific links (e.g., your username or project URL).
-Let me know if you'd like adjustments or help with anything else!